The Trends and Processes Behind Pet Food Formulation

 Pet Food Industry: Trends in Markets, Formulas, Taste & Processing

 As a specialty food meant for domesticated animals, pet food recipes contain various meats and their byproducts, cereals, grains, minerals, and vitamins.
 For pet food manufacturers, it’s imperative to follow these developing trends as they show where the industry is heading.
-Manufacturers want to keep and grow their market-share in an ever changing world and must adapt with current trends to meet these changing demands. ,
+Manufacturers want to keep and grow their market-share in an ever changing world and must adapt with current trends to meet these changing demands.

 In the US, there are approximately 300 manufacturers of pet food that combine to make over 3000 types of products including traditional dry, canned, and semi-moist varieties, along with biscuits, kibbles and treats for pets.
 The US pet food market alone was worth $58.1 billion in 2022, suggesting that the pet food industry is continuing to grow, and strong trends are clearly showing manufacturers the way the market is moving.

-General Pet Food Industry Trends Shaping the Market
+General Pet Food Industry Trends Shaping The Market

 It’s no surprise that an increase in the number of pets is driving development in the pet food industry.
 Trends show that production is highest in Europe, which produced 11.78 million tons of pet food produced in 2022.
 This figure is followed by North America and Latin America, with respective production at 11.2 and 8.86 million tons.
 So, which countries are leading these trends in pet ownership?